mpv-player/mpv/DOCS/man/input.rst

     It's also possible to write the property using this format.

 ``seekable``
-    Return whether it's generally possible to seek in the current file.
+    Whether it's generally possible to seek in the current file.

 ``partially-seekable``
     Whether the current file is considered seekable, but only because the cache